MICROBIOLOGICAL TESTING LEGAL REQUIREMENTS

 Microbiological testing of cosmetics, which is mandatory to perform, involves neutralizers (used to deactivate a preservative and allow the growth of microorganisms) and culture media (where microorganisms grow and are quantified) that are usually animal-derived.
 This constitutes a problem and is a point of discussion when we are talking about natural and vegan products.
 There are companies that are already replacing the culture media and neutralizers most commonly used by synthetic and plant-derived alternatives.

-For the manufacturing of all products, the site must be kept clean and it is essential to maintain Good Manufacturing Practices (GMP).
-This could be quite challenging, but internal and external audits and cleaning procedures and validations are the best tools to achieve it.
+For the manufacturing of all products it is essential to maintain Good Manufacturing Practices (GMP).
+This could be quite challenging, but internal and external audits and validations are the best tools to achieve it.
 If you need further information or advice on how to do this, we can help you.
 Feel free to contact us at firstname.lastname@example.org.

 - Regulation (EC) No 1223/2009 of the European Parliament and of the Council of 30 November 2009 on cosmetic products.